 This article was written for the #Blogg52 challenge.

-I originally published this article on the separate Stops and Stories website where it was the most popular post for several months.
-I revised it for spelling and punctuation, carried out some SEO fine-tuning, and added a new featured image before transferring it here on 2 April 2017.
+I originally published this article on the separate Stops and Stories website.
+There it was the most popular post for several months.
+Transferring it here, I revised it for spelling and punctuation.
+Also carried out some SEO fine-tuning and added a new featured image.
+Transferred on 2 April 2017.